sarsao/CLV-CustomerLifetimeValue/README.md

 ## Key Features

-### 1. Dataset Details and Source
+### 1. Data Understanding
 - Explore the dataset containing information on policies, renewals, sales channels, vehicle characteristics, and more.
 - Understand the source and nature of the data.

-### 2. Comprehensive Preprocessing Steps
-- Cleanse and preprocess the data to handle missing values, outliers, and ensure consistency.
-- Exclude irrelevant or redundant information for model efficiency.

-### 3. Exploratory Data Analysis (EDA) Insights
+### 2. Exploratory Data Analysis (EDA) Insights
 - Gain actionable insights into customer behavior, policy preferences, and key trends.
 - Visualize distributions, correlations, and patterns.

+### 3. Comprehensive Preprocessing Steps
+- Cleanse and preprocess the data to handle missing values, and outliers, and ensure consistency.
+- Exclude irrelevant or redundant information for model efficiency.

 ### 4. Advanced Feature Engineering Techniques
 - Utilize techniques such as one-hot encoding, binary encoding, and robust scaling for optimal model performance.